Skip to content

 When a package runs a postinstall script, it doesn't run in a restricted shell.
 It runs in a full shell — the same shell you'd get if you opened a terminal.
 This means everything you can do in a shell, a malicious postinstall script can do: read files, make network connections, spawn background processes, write to any location you have permission to write, and execute any binary on your system.

 This is not a vulnerability in npm.
 It's the intended design.
-But understanding how shell execution works in package manager context helps explain why behavioral analysis is necessary for effective supply chain security.
+But understanding how shell execution works in package-manager context helps explain why OS-level install-script confinement is necessary for effective supply-chain security.

 How npm scripts execute